 This blog is made available for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By reading this blog you understand that there is no attorney client relationship between you and Lane, Lane & Kelly, LLP.

 Please be advised that nothing in this article is intended to be used as specific tax advice.
 Lane, Lane & Kelly, LLP is not a certified Tax Specialist.
 For specific questions, please contact a qualified tax expert or accountant.
-The information in this article is intended for eduactional purposes only.
+The information in this article is intended for educational purposes only.